GeoSPARQL: Implementations

-Performance and Compliance Benchmarking
+Performance and compliance benchmarking

 Benchmarking GeoSPARQL 1.0 and geospatial-enabled triplestores, in general, has been conducted using several approaches.

 One can distinguish between performance and compliance benchmarks.

 The former can reveal whether a triplestore gives a timely answer to a GeoSPARQL query and may or may not check the answer for correctness.
 The latter checks whether a triplestore gives compliant answers with respect to the definitions of the GeoSPARQL 1.0 standard irrespective of the time the query takes for execution.

 Well-known geospatial performance benchmarks include the Geographica and Geographica 2 benchmarks which track the performance of predefined sets of queries on synthetic and real-world datasets.
 They each test a subset of GeoSPARQL query functions for performance.

 Another performance benchmark by Huang et al. assessed the performance of GeoSPARQL-enabled triple stores as part of a spatial data infrastructure.

-Compliance benchmarking of OGC standards is usually conducted as part of the OGC Team Engine Test Suite which allows companies to get certified for implementing certain OGC specifications correctly.
+Compliance benchmarking of OGC standards is usually conducted as part of the OGC Team Engine Test Suite which allows companies to obtain certification for implementing certain OGC specifications correctly.

 As of 2021, however, the OGC Team Engine does not provide a set of compliance tests to test GeoSPARQL compliance.

 Nevertheless, in 2021, Jovanovik et al. developed the first comprehensive, reproducible GeoSPARQL Compliance benchmark in which nine different triple stores were initially tested.